TabbycatDebate/tabbycat/docs/features/data-importers.rst

 (There's a lot more to it than that, but that's the basic idea.)

+.. important:: A consequence of relying on column headers to identify fields is that the header names in CSV files must match model field names exactly, unless they are deleted by the interpreter using the ``DELETE`` keyword (see below).

 Interpreters
 ============
 The main task of an importer, then, is to provide interpreters so that ``self._import``